Find Substance Use Counseling

 486 W Boughton Rd, Bolingbrook, Illinois 60440

 Ada Wang is a Psychiatric Nurse Practitioner in Bolingbrook, Illinois.
-They treat Addiction, Trauma, Posttraumatic Stress Disorder (PTSD).
+They treat Addiction, Drug Use, Obsessive Compulsive Disorder (OCD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.